What is Li-Fraumeni syndrome?

 - If the types of cancers match up with what might be observed in those with Li-Fraumeni syndrome.

-Doctors or genetic counselors who suspect Li-Fraumeni syndrome in a child or other family members will likely recommend genetic testing of TP53.
+Health care providers or genetic counselors who suspect Li-Fraumeni syndrome in a child or other family members will likely recommend genetic testing of TP53.

 - A blood sample is collected.

 - DNA is isolated from the cells in the sample, and the TP53 gene is checked for possible mutations using a variety of methods such as DNA sequencing.
 DNA sequencing is when a genetic specialist checks the lettering (spelling) of the two copies of a gene to that of a normal sample.
 If there are differences, the specialist then decides if they might cause a specific disease, such as Li-Fraumeni syndrome.
 Please note that other methods may also be used, especially when the results of DNA sequencing are negative or unclear.
 These other tests look for changes that could affect the TP53 gene but that may not be found by DNA sequencing.

 - If a TP53 mutation is found, a genetic counselor will work with the family to find out if other family members should consider testing for the mutation.
 The genetic counselor will help the family understand the cancer risks of those with Li-Fraumeni syndrome.
 The genetic counselor can also help with decisions about prenatal genetic testing.

 Parents may undergo prenatal testing to find out whether a pregnancy is affected with a known TP53 mutation in the family.

 Testing may take place either before pregnancy occurs or after an embryo is formed.
 Those considering prenatal testing should work with a genetic counselor to review the pros and cons of the tests.
 The genetic counselor will also help parents consider how they wish to handle the results of the testing.